eth-cscs/cpp-course-2023/0x_0x_coroutines/coroutines.md

 # Going async

 - The issue: all our coroutines execute synchronously
+- We need to change the implementation of `await_ready` and `await_suspend`
-- We have to eventually combine them with other event sources:
+- Combining coroutines with other event sources:
     - We can offload computation of a coroutine to another thread and `co_await` or `get()` it elsewhere
     - We can make a coroutine resume only once an I/O operation is finished
     - We can make a coroutine resume on other operations such as DB queries, HTTP requests, etc.
-- We just have to be smarter when implementing `await_ready` and `await_suspend`
 - **MOST IMPORTANT POINT**:
     - This only changes the implementation of `task<T>` and similar primitives
     - The syntax to use them stays the exact same
         - Which is currently the same syntax as regular functions
-        - Therefore our async code will look like blocking code (==nice)
+        - Thus our async code will look like the usual sync code (not bad!)
-    - This is the primary purpose of coroutines
+    - This is the main motivation behind coroutines

 ---

-# The unchanged syntax
+# Syntax of async code

 <div class="twocolumns">
 <div>